 CHA embraces the use of technology as an effective tool to enhance learning.
 However, intentional opportunities to use technology do not include the use of personal devices during the school day.
 All electronic devices such as cellular/smartphones, iPods, iPads, Chromebooks, etc. may not be used during the school day unless it is in a classroom for an assignment under the direct supervision of a teacher.
 Smartwatches may not be worn in class during a test.
 Cell phones should not be on the student's person including purses, backpacks, etc. between 8:00 am - 3:05 pm.
 Earphones/earbuds are not allowed on the main campus between 7:30 am-4:00 pm.
 Earphones/earbuds are not allowed in the classrooms, practices, rehearsals, games, fields, or buses unless approved by the Area-Level Headmaster.
-Students may use their personal phones in the student locker room.
 Violation of the above will result in disciplinary action.